 TGbe editor: Please revise the following two paragraphs as shown below [CID 4815, 4816, 7568]

-The Medium Synchronization Delay Information Present subfield is set to 1 in the Medium Synchronization Delay Information subfield is present in the Common Info field.
+The Medium Synchronization Delay Information Present subfield is set to 1(#4815) if (#7568) the Medium Synchronization Delay Information subfield is present in the Common Info field.
 Otherwise, the Medium Synchronization Delay Information Present subfield is set to 0.

-The EML Capabilities Present subfield is set to 1 if the EML Capabilities field is present in the Common Info field.
+The EML Capabilities Present subfield is set to 1 if the EML Capabilities subfield (#4816) is present in the Common Info field.
 Otherwise, the EML Capabilities Present subfield is set to 0.

-TGbe editor: Please delete the following paragraph (from the approved text from doc 11-21/569r2) and replace with the new text as shown below [CID 7569]The content of the MLD MAC Address subfield in the Common Info field is defined in 35.3.5.4 (Usage and rules of Basic variant Multi-Link element in the context of multi-link setup) and 35.3.4.4 (Multi-Link element usage rules in the context of discovery).
+TGbe editor: Please delete the following paragraph (from the approved text from doc 11-21/569r2) and replace with the new text as shown below [CID 7569]

+(#7569)The MLD MAC Address subfield specifies the MAC Address of the MLD with which the STA transmitting the Basic variant Multi-Link element is affiliated. (#7569).

 TGbe editor: Please revise the following paragraph and Figure 9-788ej as shown below [CID 6868, 6869]

-The format of the Link ID Info subfield is defined in Figure 9-788ej (Link ID info subfield format).
-The Link ID Info subfield indicates the link identifier of the AP that transmits the Basic variant Multi-Link element or the nontransmitted BSSID in the same multiple BSSID set as the AP that transmits the Basic variant Multi-Link element and affiliated with the MLD that is described in the Multi-Link element.
-Link ID Info subfield in the Common info field is not present if the Basic variant Multi-Link element is sent by the non-AP STA.
+The format of the Link ID Info subfield is defined in Figure 9-788ej (Link ID Info (#6868) subfield format).
+The Link ID Info subfield indicates the link identifier of the AP that transmits the Basic variant Multi-Link element or the nontransmitted BSSID in the same multiple BSSID set as the AP that transmits the Basic variant Multi-Link element and is (#7568) affiliated with the MLD that is described in the Multi-Link element.
+Link ID Info subfield in the Common Info (#6869) field is not present if the Basic variant Multi-Link element is sent by a (#7568) non-AP STA.

 B0 B3 B4 B7